ballerina-platform/ballerina-lang/stdlib/websub/src/main/ballerina/websub/Module.md

 A hub client endpoint is also made available to publishers and subscribers to perform the following:
 - Publishers
   - Register a topic at the Hub
-  - Publish to the hub, indicating an update of the topic
+  - Publish to the hub indicating an update of the topic
 - Subscribers
-  - Subscribe/Unsubscribe to topics at a hub
+  - Subscribe/Unsubscribe to/from topics at a hub

 ## Samples
-This sample demonstrates a Subscriber Service with `subscribeOnStartUp` set to true, which will result in a subscription request being sent to the specified hub for the specified topic, with the specified lease seconds value and the specified secret for authenticated content distribution.
+This sample demonstrates a Subscriber Service with `subscribeOnStartUp` set to true.
+This will result in a subscription request being sent to the specified hub for the specified topic, with the specified lease seconds value and the specified secret for authenticated content distribution.
 Since an `onIntentVerification` resource function is not included, intent verification for subscription and unsubscription